rozwalak/Vibe_Analysis/SCIENTIFIC_BRIEF.md

 results/Ottoni2021/ERS6256686/mapdamage2/Fragmisincorporation_plot.pdf

 results/Ottoni2021/Ottoni2021_summary.tsv
 ```
+Expected meanings:

+- `results/Ottoni2021/ERS6256686/panmap/ERS6256686.bam`: Mapping output.
+- `results/Ottoni2021/ERS6256686/panmap/ERS6256686.consensus.fa`: Genome with consensus sequence after genotyping.
+This is the most important output, which will be used for downstream processing.

 Do not assume that every optional output exists.
 Discover inputs explicitly and fail clearly when required data are absent.